tasmota/docs/docs/Zigbee.md

 ## Hardware
 This integration works with [Sonoff ZbBridge](https://zigbee.blakadder.com/Sonoff_ZBBridge.html) and any Texas Instruments [CC2530x](CC2530.md) chip based device.
 A complete list of compatible coordinators and Zigbee devices compatible with Z2T is in the [Zigbee Device Compatibility Repository](https://zigbee.blakadder.com/zigbee2tasmota.html).

+While initially designed for CC253x (Z-Stack firmware), the appearance of Sonoff ZbBridge required using a different protocol (EZSP).
+Once the coordinator is started and communicates with Tasmota, the end result is the same and there is no difference in their operation.

 Flashing and installation instructions for:
 - [Sonoff ZbBridge](https://zigbee.blakadder.com/Sonoff_ZBBridge.html)
 - [CC2530x](CC2530.md) based devices

 ## Introduction
 Before using Zigbee with Tasmota, you need to understand a few concepts.
 Here is a simplified comparison to the Wi-Fi equivalent (sort of).